-In the case of the head nodes, the filesystem security context check is performed by the default system startup scripts.
-This is, by default, performed only if the presence of the /.autorelabel file on the root filesystem is detected.

-In the case of the regular nodes the process is significantly different.
-For these, by default, it is the node installer that is responsible for the correctness of security contexts on the filesystem of the nodes.

-If the regular node has undergone full provisioning, then if the /.autorelabel file exists on the node's local filesystem, the security contexts of all eligible filesystems of that node are restored by the node installer.
+- In the case of the head nodes, if SELinux is enabled or permissive in /etc/selinux/config, then the filesystem security context check is performed by the default system startup scripts.
+This is, by default, performed only if the presence of the /.autorelabel file is detected on the root filesystem. - In the case of a regular node, SELinux can be set to enabled or permissive for the node image, by default in /cm/images/default-image/etc/selinux/config.
+So far, this is reasonably similar to how it is done on the head node. - However, the filesystem security context check process is significantly different due to additional SELinux configuration processing for a regular node in the node-installer, which is responsible for the correctness of security contexts on the filesystem of the node.
+The SELinux filesystem security context processing is determined by SELinux directives in the /cm/node-installer/scripts/node-installer.conf configuration file (for multiarch/multidistro configurations the path takes the form: /cm/node-installer-<distribution>-<architecture>/scripts/node-installer.conf).
+The directives in the file decide the behavior of how SELinux filesystem security contexts are set up. - If the regular node has undergone full provisioning, and the /.autorelabel file exists on the node's local filesystem, then by default the security contexts of all eligible filesystems of that node are restored by the node installer.
 This behavior is analogous to what the startup subsystem scripts would normally do.
 However, since the node installer removes the /.autorelabel file after performing the context restore, the operating system startup script does not detect it once the system boot continues.

-If the node has undergone a sync provisioning (e.g. installed in AUTO mode), then after enabling SELinux, the node installer will only restore the security context on the files which were modified during provisioning and on files which were generated by the node installer itself.
+This behavior occurs for the default setting of SELinuxFileContextActionInFullInstallMode 0 for an enabled or permissive SELinux for that node. - If the regular node has undergone a sync provisioning (e.g. installed in AUTO mode), then by default the node installer will only restore the security context on the files which were modified during provisioning and on files which were generated by the node installer itself.
 This is typically significantly faster than performing a full filesystem security context restore on all eligible filesystems.
+This behavior occurs for the default setting of SELinuxFileContextActionInAutoInstallMode 0 for an enabled or permissive SELinux for that node. - If the regular node has undergone a nosync installation, then by default there is no SELinux file security context check in the node-installer.
+Any /.autorelabel file is removed, and there is subsequently no SELinux file security context check in the system startup scripts.
+This behavior occurs for the default setting of SELinuxFileContextActionInNoSyncInstallMode 2 for an enabled or permissive SELinux for that node.

-The behavior described in the preceding can be altered using the /cm/node-installer/script/node-installer.conf configuration file (for multiarch/multidistro configurations the path takes the form: /cm/node-installer-<distribution>-<architecture>/scripts/node-installer.conf).
+The SELinux filesystem security context configuration behavior described in the preceding can be altered in the node-installer.conf file.
 For example, it is always possible to force a full filesystem security context restore in the AUTO install mode, or to leave the context checking to the operating system's startup scripts.
+Details on how the SELinuxFileContextActionsIn\InstallMode directives can be modified and what the changes mean are given in that file.